-Covenants in the Agreement have been modified to where the maximum permitted leverage ratio of funded debt to Adjusted EBITDA (as defined in the Agreement) is 3.5 to 1, increasing to 4.0 to 1 for up to two fiscal quarters following the closing of an acquisition permitted under the Agreement.
-The Company will pay interest on the unpaid principal amount of the facility at a rate equal to one-, three-or six-month LIBOR plus between 137.5 basis points and 225 basis points based upon the Company's leverage ratio.
-The Company will also pay a commitment fee to the Lenders in an amount equal to between 17.5 basis points and 35 basis points on the undrawn portion of the credit facility, based upon the Company's leverage ratio.
-The fixed charge coverage ratio under the Original Facility has been replaced with a minimum interest coverage ratio (Adjusted EBITDA to interest expense) of 3.0 to 1 for the term of the Agreement.
-The Company's interest coverage ratio was 18.7 to 1 at December 31, 2014.
-The Company's leverage ratio was 1.28 to 1 at December 31, 2014.
+Covenants in the Agreement were modified to where the maximum permitted leverage ratio of funded debt to Adjusted EBITDA (as defined in the Agreement) is 3.5 to 1, increasing to 4.0 to 1 for up to two fiscal quarters following the closing of an acquisition permitted under the Agreement.
+The Company will pay interest on the unpaid principal amount of the facility at a rate equal to one-, three- or sixmonth LIBOR plus between 1.375% and 2.25% based upon the Company's leverage ratio.
+The Company will also pay a commitment fee to the Lenders in an amount equal to between 0.175% and 0.35% on the undrawn portion of the credit facility, based upon the Company's leverage ratio.
+The Company is required to maintain a minimum interest coverage ratio (Adjusted EBITDA to interest expense) of 3.0 to 1 for the term of the Agreement.
+The Company's interest coverage ratio was 34.9 to 1 at December 31, 2015.
+The Company's leverage ratio was 1.28 to 1 at December 31, 2015.
+The Company is in compliance with all financial and other covenants at December 31, 2015.